quarrying/quarrying-paper-notes/references/9数据集之ImageNet.md

 ImageNet is a dataset of over 15 million labeled high-resolution images belonging to roughly 22,000 categories.

-- 子集
 - ImageNet-1K: 1.28 million images and 1000 classes.
 Each image has a single label.
 50K validation images.
 - ImageNet-5K
 - ImageNet-22K: 14.2 million images and 21k classes organized by the WordNet hierarchy.
 Images may contain multiple labels.

 **References**:
 - http://www.image-net.org/